 Sulfur mobility is limited in cotton.
 As a result, sulfur deficiency symptoms initially start out as a yellowing, chlorotic appearance in the upper leaves and leaf veins.
 A nitrogen deficiency can sometimes be confused with a sulfur deficiency because a lack of nitrogen or sulfur is characterized by the yellowing of leaves.

 If a potassium deficiency occurs early in the growing season, it will start off in the lower canopy and then later spread throughout the plant.
 Late season potassium deficiencies mainly occur when the soil is unable to meet the potassium demands during boll development.

 Pre-bloom symptoms affect the older leaves first.
 This includes a light green to gold mottling between leaf veins that then progresses from yellowing to browning and the eventual necrosis of leaf margins.

-Our Crop Vitality product portfolio will successfully address your crop nutrition needs and correct any nutrient deficiencies.
-Browse our Insights for additional information from our agronomists regarding cotton nutrition, field trials and much more.
+Our Crop Vitality liquid fertilizers will successfully address your crop nutrition needs and correct any nutrient deficiencies.

 Check out our library of content geared towards teaching the best crop nutrition practices to growers around the world.

 If you're looking for further insights on how Crop Vitality products can help you achieve your yield goals, reach out and a Crop Vitality Specialist will get back to you as soon as possible!Ask Questions